zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

     6. Send *NSEC3PARAM Query* to the name server IP and do:
-       1. If at least one of the following criteria is met, then add the name server IP to the *NSEC3PARAM Query Response Error* set:
+       1. If at least one of the following criteria is met, then add the name server IP to the *NSEC3PARAM Query Response Errors* set:
           1. There is no DNS response.
           2. The [RCODE Name] in the response is not "NoError".
           3. The AA flag is not set in the response.
        2. Else if the answer section is non-empty, then do:
-          1. If the answer section has a NSEC3PARAM RR then add the name server IP to the *NSEC3PARAM In Answer* set.
+          1. If the answer section has a NSEC3PARAM RR with owner name *Child Zone* then add the name server IP to the *NSEC3PARAM In Answer* set.
           2. Else, then add the name server IP to the *NSEC3PARAM Query Gives Erroneous Answer* set.
        3. Else if the answer section is empty, then do:
-          1. If the authority section contains no NSEC record then add the name server IP to the *Expected NSEC Missing* set.
+          1. If the authority section contains no NSEC record then go to the next name server IP.
           2. Else do:
              1. Add the name server IP to the *NSEC3PARAM Query Gives NSEC NODATA* set.
              2. If the SOA record is missing the authority section then add the